 Due to the current economic situation, many countries have seen a rise the amount of people becoming self-employed in industry trades and construction.
-This increase has resulted in a workforce which is now solely in charge of ensuring that it complies with health and safety regulations by creating risk assessments and understanding safe working methods.
+This increase has resulted in a workforce which is now solely in charge of ensuring that it complies with health and safety regulations by conducting risk assessments and understanding safe working methods.

 However, there are individuals who consider health and safety to be something which does not need to take precedence above other business matters; especially when they are starting a business from scratch.
-However, setting yourself up in any industry without first considering the health and safety regulations is something which can have a detrimental effect on your businesses success and could spell the end of your venture before it has even taken off.
+However, setting yourself up in any industry without first considering the health and safety regulations in construction is something which can have a detrimental effect on your businesses success and could spell the end of your venture before it has even taken off.

 Consider Safety First